knative/docs/docs/serving/samples/blue-green-deployment.md

 type: "docs"
 ---

+# Routing and managing traffic with blue/green deployment

 This sample demonstrates updating an application to a new version using a blue/green traffic routing pattern.
 With Knative, you can safely reroute traffic from a live version of an application to a new version by changing the routing